What’s Your Value?

 1. You are not a commodity.

 If you are a real estate agent, people tend to think all real estate agents are the same, essentially selling the same products or services.
-That also applies if you are an investment adviser, accountant or a business person selling similar products and services.
+That also applies if you are an investment adviser, accountant or a businessperson selling similar products and services.

 Don’t allow yourself to be grouped into the same pot as everyone else.
 Even if you sell the same products or services that others sell, you must differentiate yourself – because you are not all the same.

-So make sure that you communicate your value every chance you get.
+It’s important for you to make sure that you communicate your value every chance you get.
 Show people why you are different, why you are better and why they should buy from you above all others.

 Simply list all the things that you would want if you were buying your own product or service.
 And then communicate those amazing things to your potential clients.